Rights Respecting Schools Award

 At Button Lane Primary School, we are committed to the United Nations Convention on the Rights of the Child (UNCRC) which has 45 Articles.
 These rights are universal and unconditional.
 For more information on the Articles view them here.

-We are very proud to have been awarded the Rights Respecting Schools Bronze Award.
+We are very proud to have been awarded the Rights Respecting Schools Silver Award.
 Click below to enlarge our certificate.

 Our Rights Respecting Journey

 At Button Lane, we are currently on our Rights Respecting journey.
 This means we are working with UNICEF to embed the rights of children into our daily life at school.